-Frequency and Period apply a zero-crossing trigger, meaning that a count is taken when the signal crosses the zero level.
+Frequency and Period use a zero-crossing trigger, meaning that a count is taken when the frequency crosses the zero level.

-Model DMM uses an interactive counting technique to measure frequency and period.
+Model ABM-4551 uses a reciprocal counting technique to measure frequency and period.
 This method generates constant measurement resolution for any input frequency.
-All frequency counters are subject to errors when measuring low-voltage, low-frequency signals.
-Both internal noise and external noise are also critical when measuring low-voltage, low frequency signals.
+The multimeter's ac voltage section performs input signal conditioning.
+All frequency counters are susceptible to errors when measuring low-voltage, low-frequency signals.
+The effects of both internal noise and external noise pickup are critical when measuring "slow" signals.
+The error is inversely proportional to frequency.
 Measurement errors will also occur if you attempt to measure the frequency (or period) of an input following a dc offset voltage change.
-You must allow the multimeter's DC input blocking capacitor to fully settle before making frequency measurements.
+You must allow the multimeter's input dc blocking capacitor to fully settle before making frequency measurements.